What is the current yearly gross for this route?

 What else should I know?

 FedEx Ground and Home Delivery have enjoyed a successful working relationship with independent contractors for nearly 25 years.
 Includes 12 full time Ground and Home Delivery routes, 13 employees willing to transfer with the business, and 19 vehicles paid in full!
 Great investment backed by a NYSE company!
 Priced to sell at $880,000!
 Contact Us About This Route Here!

 How can I learn more about these type of routes?

 In order to provide New Buyers with as much information as possible we have put together a quick overview of the industry.
 Learn More About FedEx Routes Here!
 For additional consulting with a current FedEx contractor Contact A Specialist Here!
-For additional consulting services with one of our FedEx route specialists Contact Us Here!
+For additional Consulting Services with one of our FedEx route specialists Request A Consultation Here!